riffomonas/RR_R25_2014/research_plan.md

     papers; have them point out strengths and weaknesses
   * Get input: How do the participants rank the options in terms of ease of use, reproducibility, usability, and ability to riff off of?
-  *

-- version control
-- R markdown / IPython notebooks

 Continuum of reproducibility -> document electronically what you've done with versioning to a fully executable paper

 * Assessment: